jesmannstl/tvlogos/README.md

 ## tvlogos
-A collection of tvlogos for US, Canada and UK
+A collection of tvlogos for US, Canada and UK and much more.
+More will be added in the next few days.
+Update network affiliates now in network specific subfolders by country.

 # How to use